collibra/catalog-profiler-examples/README.md

 is therefore to:
 1. Download your own copy of the Collibra Catalog Profiling library at https://marketplace.collibra.com/
 2. Update the project classpath by either
-    * storing the profiler jar file in the libs directory of this project or
+    * storing the profiler jar file in the libs directory of this project, or
     * adapting `build.gradle` dependencies to point to a valid location of that library.

 Then, depending on what example you are running, you may also need to change a